ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 | trust_anchors | 11         | map                  | EDHOC Trust Anchor Purposes registry and EDHOC Trust Anchor Types registry | Set of supported trust anchors                                                                                                                                             | NP   |
 {: #table-cbor-key-edhoc-params title="EDHOC_Information Parameters.
 Types: P (Prescriptive), NP (Non-Prescriptive)" align="center"}

-* session\_id: This parameter identifies a 'session' which the EDHOC information is associated with, but does not necessarily identify a specific EDHOC session.
+* session\_id: This parameter identifies a 'session' that the EDHOC information is associated with, but it does not necessarily identify a specific EDHOC session.
 In this document, "session\_id" identifies a token series.
 In JSON, the "session\_id" value is a Base64 encoded byte string.
-In CBOR, the "session\_id" type is a byte string, and has label 0.
+In CBOR, the "session\_id" type is a byte string, and it has label 0.

 * methods: This parameter specifies a set of supported EDHOC methods (see {{Section 3.2 of RFC9528}}).
 If the set is composed of a single EDHOC method, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC method.
 In JSON, the "methods" value is an integer or an array of integers.
-In CBOR, the "methods" is an integer or an array of integers, and has label 1.
+In CBOR, the "methods" is an integer or an array of integers, and it has label 1.

 * cipher\_suites: This parameter specifies a set of supported EDHOC cipher suites (see {{Section 3.6 of RFC9528}}).
 If the set is composed of a single EDHOC cipher suite, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC cipher suite.
 In JSON, the "cipher\_suites" value is an integer or an array of integers.
-In CBOR, the "cipher\_suites" is an integer or an array of integers, and has label 2.
+In CBOR, the "cipher\_suites" is an integer or an array of integers, and it has label 2.

 * message\_4: This parameter indicates whether the EDHOC message\_4 (see {{Section 5.5 of RFC9528}}) is supported.
 In JSON, the "message\_4" value is a boolean.
-In CBOR, "message\_4" is the simple value `true` (0xf5) or `false` (0xf4), and has label 3.
+In CBOR, "message\_4" is the simple value `true` (0xf5) or `false` (0xf4), and it has label 3.

 * comb\_req: This parameter indicates whether the combined EDHOC + OSCORE request defined in {{RFC9668}}) is supported.
 In JSON, the "comb\_req" value is a boolean.
-In CBOR, "comb\_req" is the simple value `true` (0xf5) or `false` (0xf4), and has label 4.
+In CBOR, "comb\_req" is the simple value `true` (0xf5) or `false` (0xf4), and it has label 4.

 * uri\_path: This parameter specifies the path component of the URI of the EDHOC resource where EDHOC messages have to be sent as requests.
 In JSON, the "uri\_path" value is a string.
-In CBOR, "uri\_path" is a text string, and has label 5.
+In CBOR, "uri\_path" is a text string, and it has label 5.

 * cred\_types: This parameter specifies a set of supported types of authentication credentials for EDHOC (see {{Section 3.5.2 of RFC9528}}).
 If the set is composed of a single type of authentication credential, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one type of authentication credential.
 In JSON, the "cred\_types" value is an integer or an array of integers.
-In CBOR, "cred\_types" is an integer or an array of integers, and has label 6.
-The integer values are taken from the "EDHOC Authentication Credential Types" registry defined in {{RFC9668}}.
+In CBOR, "cred\_types" is an integer or an array of integers, and it has label 6.
+The integer values are taken from the 'Value' column of the "EDHOC Authentication Credential Types" registry {{EDHOC.Authentication.Credential.Types}}.

 * id\_cred\_types: This parameter specifies a set of supported types of authentication credential identifiers for EDHOC (see {{Section 3.5.3 of RFC9528}}).
 If the set is composed of a single type of authentication credential identifier, this is encoded as an integer or a text string.
 Otherwise, the set is encoded as an array, where each array element encodes one type of authentication credential identifier, as an integer or a text string.
 In JSON, the "id\_cred\_types" value is an integer, or a text string, or an array of integers and text strings.
-In CBOR, "id\_cred\_types" is an integer or a text string, or an array of integers and text strings, and has label 7.
+In CBOR, "id\_cred\_types" is an integer or a text string, or an array of integers and text strings, and it has label 7.
 The integer or text string values are taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.

 * eads: This parameter specifies a set of supported EDHOC External Authorization Data (EAD) items, identified by their ead\_label (see {{Section 3.8 of RFC9528}}).
 If the set is composed of a single ead\_label, this is encoded as an unsigned integer.
 Otherwise, the set is encoded as an array of unsigned integers, where each array element encodes one ead\_label.
 In JSON, the "eads" value is an unsigned integer or an array of unsigned integers.
-In CBOR, "eads" is an unsigned integer or an array of unsigned integers, and has label 8.
-The unsigned integer values are taken from the 'Label' column of the "EDHOC External Authorization Data" registry defined in {{RFC9528}}.
+In CBOR, "eads" is an unsigned integer or an array of unsigned integers, and it has label 8.
+The unsigned integer values are taken from the 'Label' column of the "EDHOC External Authorization Data" registry {{EDHOC.External.Authorization.Data}}.

 * initiator: This parameter specifies whether the EDHOC Initiator role is supported.
 In JSON, the "initiator" value is a boolean.
-In CBOR, "initiator" is the simple value `true` (0xf5) or `false` (0xf4), and has label 9.
+In CBOR, "initiator" is the simple value `true` (0xf5) or `false` (0xf4), and it has label 9.

 * responder: This parameter specifies whether the EDHOC Responder role is supported.
 In JSON, the "responder" value is a boolean.
-In CBOR, "responder" is the simple value `true` (0xf5) or `false` (0xf4), and has label 10.
+In CBOR, "responder" is the simple value `true` (0xf5) or `false` (0xf4), and it has label 10.

 * trust_anchors: This parameter specifies a collection of supported trust anchors for performing authentication.
 According to what is specified within the collection, these trust anchors are used for different purposes, e.g., for verifying authentication credentials of other EDHOC peers in EDHOC sessions.